 Stop 3: Tongariki 15 Moai

-Tongariki is the most famous of all Easter Island Moai platforms.
-It’s the largest ceremonial platform on the island – and in Polynesia – measuring 220 meters (721 feet).
+The most famous of all Easter Island Moai platforms is Tongariki.
+It’s the largest ceremonial platform on the island – and in Polynesia – measuring more than 720 feet.
 The platform grandly features 15 standing moai…plus one more lying broken in the pasture.
-(It is believed that the broken Moai was never stood upright, so it was left in the field when the platform was reconstructed).
+It is believed that the broken Moai was never stood upright, so it was left in the field when the platform was reconstructed.

 Stop 4: Rano Raraku Moai Quarry

-It was from one quarry, Rano Raraku, that all Moai on the island were carved.
+It was from one quarry, Rano Raraku, that all Moai on Easter Island were carved.
 And visiting the quarry is a surreal experience.
 Nearly 400 yet-to-be-completed Moai litter the Rano Raraku grounds, looking like over-sized chess pieces scattered on the lawn.

 There has not been any restoration in the Moai quarry; everything is exactly as the tribes left it.
 The scene appears as if one day the workers just dropped their tools and walked off the job.
 And it’s fascinating and eerie all at once.